Luca Paschina — Celebrating 30 Vintages of Stewardship, Learning and Improving

-After earning an Oenology degree in 1983 from Istituto Umberto, Italy’s leading wine academy, Paschina worked as the assistant winemaker at Luigi Bosca E Figlie Winery in Canelli, a comune in the Piedmont region in northwestern Italy, where his father was head winemaker.
+After earning an Oenology degree in 1983 from Istituto Umberto, Italy’s leading wine academy, Paschina worked as the assistant winemaker at Luigi Bosca E Figlie Winery in Canelli, a comune in the Piedmont region in northwestern Italy, where his father was the head winemaker.

 “The weather in 1990 was terrible.
-It was one of the worst vintages ever in Virginia, but I had too much work to do to let rain stop me,” said Paschina.
+It was one of the worst vintages ever in Virginia, but I had too much work to do to let the rain stop me,” said Paschina.
 “When I arrived there were about 42 acres planted here.
 After surveying the vineyards and varieties, plant material, and clones, I realized we needed to replant everything.”

-Much of the original acreage was planted to varieties like Riesling and Pinot Noir that are generally not well suited for Virginia’s hot and humid climate.
+Much of the Barboursville Vineyard acreage was planted to varieties like Riesling and Pinot Noir that are generally not well suited for Virginia’s hot and humid climate.
 It took Paschina and his team about a decade to replant those original 42 acres of vines and have since expanded to about 185 acres of vineyards.

 “Only after replanting with the correct clones and grapes better-matched to each block and our Davidson red clay soils did the vineyards reveal their potential.”